This recipe appears in:How to Add Rich, Nutty Depth to Any Ice Cream Recipe Scooped: Roasted Apricot and Almond Ice Cream

 - 1/2 teaspoon kosher salt, to taste

-Toast 1/2 cup almonds in a dry medium saucepan over high heat until they darken slightly and begin to smell nutty, about 1 minute.
-Add cream and bring to a simmer, then remove from heat, cover, and let steep for 2 hours.
+Toast 2 ounces almonds in a microwave or a dry saucepan over high heat until they darken slightly and begin to smell nutty, about 1 minute, then finely chop and set aside.
+In a heavy-bottomed saucepan over medium heat, bring cream to a simmer, then remove from heat, cover, and let steep for 1 to 2 hours.

 When cream is about 45 minutes away from done, heat oven to 450°F with an oven rack in the middle position.
 Line a baking sheet with aluminum foil and arrange apricots in a single layer, cut side facing up.
 Roast until apricots are completely soft and begin to caramelize around the edges, about 20 minutes.
 Check on apricots frequently after the first 15 minutes to make sure they don't burn.
 Let apricots cool for 10 minutes before handling.

-Toast remaining 1/2 cup almonds in a dry saucepan over high heat until they darken slightly and begin to smell nutty, about 1 minute.
+Toast remaining 2 ounces almonds in a microwave or a dry saucepan over high heat until they darken slightly and begin to smell nutty, about 1 minute.
 Remove from heat and chop.
 A mix of sizes is ideal: small crumbs and pea-sized chunks.
 Set aside in freezer while ice cream churns.

 Churn chilled ice cream base according to manufacturer's instructions.
 In last minute of churning, add frozen chopped almonds.
 Transfer ice cream to airtight container and chill in freezer for at least 3 to 4 hours before serving.